isaacnmm/pestpolicy-hugo2XX/content/posts/best-tiller-for-roots/index.md

 For a situation where you'll be tilling a big yard, you can adjust the machines tilling depth to 6.5 inches.
 Further, the handles on the
 YARDMAX YT4565 are fold-able - which allows better storage as the machine will take less space.
 Pros:
-- Allow more profoundcultivation with its dual-rotation plus comes withself-sharpening tiller�tines.
+- Allow more profoundcultivation with its dual-rotation plus comes withself-sharpening tillertines.
 - Better balance with the wheel havingcounterweightsand thus ease of use (handling) while tilling your land.
 - Providessecure working due to its installed safety shields
 - Broader tilling width (18 inches) plus better tilling depth (7 inches) allow faster tilling and hence more substantial ground coverage.